shift-society/salon/call-for-papers/index.md

 She is Assistant Professor at Aarhus University.

 #### Philip Tchernavskij, Université Paris-Sud
-Philip programs so that we all might program less.
-He works on infrastructure for software that can be pulled apart and put back together by end-users to fit them and their communities.
+Philip works on infrastructure for software that can be pulled apart and put back together by end-users to fit them and their communities.
 He is trying to make software tools more like analog hand tools, which can generally be selected, combined, shared, and altered in ways that we have learned software should not be.
-Besides rethinking the languages and architectures we use to build interactive systems, this involves questioning the contemporary roles of designers, developers, and users.
+Besides rethinking the languages and architectures we use to build interactive systems, this involves questioning the current roles of designers, developers, and users.

 <div style="height:50px" class="hidden-sm"></div>
 </div>